Laure Heriard Dubreuil, Founder and CEO

-Laure Heriard Dubreuil opened The Webster in South Beach, Miami in June 2009 after relocating from Paris with a vision for a store that offered warmth, comfort, personality and the best of international fashion.
+Laure Heriard Dubreuil opened The Webster in South Beach, Miami, in June 2009 after relocating from Paris with a vision for a store that offered warmth, comfort, personality, and the best of international fashion.

 After earning degrees in business and Mandarin from the University de Paris Dauphine, Laure moved to New York City to study merchandising at the Fashion Institute of Technology.
-She worked on Nicolas Ghesquiere’s merchandising team at Balenciaga, and went on to be Stefano Pilati’s head merchandiser at Yves Saint Laurent.
+She worked on Nicolas Ghesquiere’s merchandising team at Balenciaga and went on to be Stefano Pilati’s head merchandiser at Yves Saint Laurent.

-Laure’s French heritage remains a big influence on her style and lifestyle, but she has always been drawn to America.
+Laure’s French heritage remains a significant influence on her style and lifestyle, but she has always been drawn to America.
 When asked what she likes about it, she says, “The American dream.
 Everything is possible and positive.”

 The Webster now has nine boutiques with locations in South Beach, Houston, Bal Harbour, Costa Mesa, New York City’s SoHo, Los Angeles, Montecito and most recently opened their first international store in Toronto.
 As of January 2022, The Webster opened their first domestic-based pop-up in Palm Beach.
 Laure lives in Los Angeles with her husband Aaron Young and their children Marcel and Marguerite.
 In 2015, she became an ambassador for Mothers 2 Mothers, a global nonprofit dedicated to eliminating mother-to-child transmission of HIV in sub-Saharan Africa through education, medical support, and financial empowerment for HIV-positive women and children.